What is Planetary Health?

 Planetary Health refers to “the health of human civilization and the state of the natural systems on which it depends“.
-As family doctors are on the front lines of protecting health, it is important that we are aware and act upon the interplay between the climate crisis and emerging health impacts.
+As family doctors, it is important that we are aware and act upon the interplay between the climate crisis and emerging health impacts.
 With only 10 years to achieve Ireland’s legally binding commitment to reduce carbon emissions by 40%, it is worth considering the consequences globally and at home if these are not met.
-The UN Secretary General estimated that such cuts in emissions on such a time scale would require a wartime governmental effort.
+The UN Secretary General estimated that such cuts in emissions would require a wartime governmental effort.
 To quote Naomi Kline, this changes everything.

-Regardless of whether you are informed about planetary health via Sunday evenings with David Attenborough, long nights in the pub or even longer nights on PubMed, you soon become humbled by how much we do not understand about the natural world.
-However, there exists a commonality; when we live in asymmetry to the natural systems upon which we depend then disease, disability and death soon flourishes.
+Regardless of whether you are informed about planetary health via Sunday evenings with David Attenborough, long nights in the pub or on PubMed, you soon become humbled by how much we do not understand about the natural world.
+However, there exists a commonality.
+When we live in asymmetry to the natural systems which we depend upon, disease, disability and death soon flourishes.

 If global healthcare were a country, it is estimated that it would be one of the top 5 in the world with respect to emissions.
-With respect to healthcare’s contribution to our environmental problems and solutions, anything less than a complete revision about how we practice and think about healthcare in Ireland would be an insufficient response to the accumulated evidence.
-Whilst the climate crisis has been dubbed the greatest threat to healthcare in the 21st century, it is simultaneously a generational golden opportunity to address not only ill health but also social injustice and inequality.
+With respect to healthcare’s contribution to our environmental problems and solutions, anything less than a complete revision about how we practice and think about healthcare would be an insufficient response.
+The climate crisis has been dubbed the greatest threat to healthcare in the 21st century.
+It is a generational golden opportunity to address ill health, social injustice and inequality.

-The recent 2019 WONCA declaration has called on family doctors across the world to act and lead on planetary health and has been seconded by the Lancet which as called for all healthcare professionals to lead on this issue.
-This declaration has been formally recognised by the ICGP after a motion calling for planetary health to become policy was adopted at the 2019 ICGP AGM.
+The recent 2019 WONCA declaration has called on global family doctors to act and lead on planetary health.
+This has been seconded by the Lancet.
+This declaration has been formally recognised by the ICGP following their an AGM motion in 2019 calling for planetary health to become policy.

-An ever growing issue is that of antimicrobial resistance (AMR) which is on course to alter the way healthcare is delivered irrevocably, perhaps outpacing the climate crisis.
-The issue is not just confined to antimicrobial stewardship in the human population but also to how inefficiently antimicrobials are used in animal agriculture.
-This aside a concurrent paucity of new antimicrobials being brought to market.
+An ever growing issue is that of antimicrobial resistance (AMR) which will alter the way healthcare is delivered irrevocably.
+The issue is not just confined to antimicrobial stewardship in the human population but also in animal agriculture.
+This aside, a concurrent paucity of new antimicrobials being brought to market.

-At a clinical care level, lifestyle and particularly diet must be brought into consultations, with a supportive framework of referral pathways for those that require direction or resources.
+At a clinical care level, lifestyle and particularly diet must be brought into consultations.
+This can be done with the use of a supportive framework of referral pathways.
 Whilst there are any number of efforts that could be made to mitigate the climate crisis, the low hanging fruit for healthcare are active transport and plant based diets.
-They are what have been termed “triple wins” i.e. firstly there are less carbon emissions, secondly they are cheaper on the pocket and thirdly they confer improved and better health.
-In practical terms an example of a useful tool for GPs is the RCGP Green Toolkit which can lead individual practices to not only reduce their carbon footprint, but also to become community leaders, influencers and advocates for sustainability.
+They are what have been termed “triple wins”.
+Firstly there are less carbon emissions.
+Secondly they are cheaper on the pocket.
+Thirdly and finally, they confer improved and better health.
+In practical terms, an example of a useful tool for GPs is the RCGP Green Toolkit.
+This can lead individual practices to reduce their carbon footprint and become community leaders, influencers and advocates for sustainability.

 The Dutch theologian Desiderius Erasmus is famed for his quote “prevention is better than cure”.
 A macroscopic view of the Irish healthcare status quo would suggest a distinct lack of Erasmus-like thinking, with emphasis and resources heavily weighted towards cure, or rather the expensive management of inevitable complications.